Rapid Antigen Screening Program

 The latest information from Health Canada suggests that up to one-third of people carrying the virus are asymptomatic causing little or no noticeable signs, however, over 50% of known cases were transmitted by an asymptomatic carrier.
 This makes it incredibly important to find asymptomatic carriers in order to combat the spread and get to more normalized community life.

 A COVID-19 rapid screening test can be performed anywhere (e.g., on-site, at the place of employment) and does not require shipping a specimen to a lab for processing.
 It takes approximately 15 minutes to yield a result.

-Businesses must do some video training, confirm the training and complete some forms, before you place an order via a portal (link below).
-Kits will then be available for pick-up at the NBDCC office at a scheduled date and time.
+Businesses must do some video training, confirm the training and complete some forms, before you place an order via a portal (link below) Kits will then be available for pick-up at the NBDCC office at a scheduled date and time.
 There is a reporting requirement to participate in the program (Step #3 below).

 The Ontario Ministry of Health recommends businesses screen their employees two times a week using these tests.

 Each business participating should assign a Designated Screening Supervisor, who will be the contact person.
 This is the person that must complete the training, order, and pick up the kits.
 Reporting results are no longer a requirment for the program.
 The Screening Supervisor only needs to complete the training once; it is not required to be repeated to place subsequent orders.

 The following two training videos must be viewed in their entirety by the Designated Screening Supervisor, and we strongly recommend that they be shared with all employees who may be taking part in the screening process.